Fighting for Justice Since 1845

 1992

-WPA becomes the first community partner to AIDS Counseling & Education (ACE): a peer-based program created and facilitated by women incarcerated at Bedford Hills Correctional Facility in New York.
+WPA becomes the first community partner to AIDS Counseling & Education (ACE), a peer-based program created and facilitated by women incarcerated at Bedford Hills Correctional Facility.

 1994

-WPA opens Sarah Powell Huntington House, New York State’s first family reunification program for formerly incarcerated women experiencing homelessness.
+WPA opens Sarah Powell Huntington House (SPHH), New York State’s first family reunification program for formerly incarcerated women experiencing homelessness.

 2012

-WPA opens the nation’s first home-based alternative to incarceration program for women.
+WPA opens the nation’s first home-based alternative to incarceration program for women, JusticeHome, enabling them to remain with their families and in their communities while receiving critical support and court advocacy.

 2019